 Features removed from Windows Server, version 1709

 Windows Server, version 1709 contains the same features present in Windows Server 2016.
 However, this release does offer different installation options than Windows Server 2016 does:

 - As a Semi-Annual Channel release, Windows Server, version 1709 offers only the Server Core installation option.
-For details, see Windows Server Semi-Annual Channel overview.
+For details, see Comparison of servicing channels.

 - Starting with this release, Nano Server is not available as an installable host operating system.
 Instead, Nano Server is available as a container operating system.
 See Changes to Nano Server in Windows Server, version 1709.

 - Starting with this release, Server Message Block (SMB) version 1 is no longer installed by default.
 For details, see SMBv1 is not installed by default in Windows 10 Fall Creators Update and Windows Server, version 1709 and later versions.

 Features being considered for replacement starting with subsequent releases